Introduction: Lune - MIDI Controller With Arduino (for DJ or Musician)

 Introduction

-This my first Arduino (microcontroller) project name Lune.
-I wanted to learn Arduino with a usefull and large project so I decided to make a MIDI DJ controller.
+Lune is my first Arduino project (which is a well-known microcontroller).
+I wanted to learn Arduino by creating a useful and enjoyable project, so I decided to make a MIDI DJ controller, as I needed one and it involves various types of interactions or sensors.

 MIDI is a informatic language understand by electronical music instruments (as synth) or Digital audio workstation (D.A.W) to control parameters (as the "amount of bass" or "lenght of note").
 So you can use this controller to do many things.